Gattocrucco/lsqfitgp/docs/userguide.rst

 This guide is intended for an audience that has little to none experience with Gaussian processes, and a basic knowledge of Python and Numpy.
 It is recommended to read the sections in order.
-If you prefer bare code examples, look at the :ref:`examples` chapter.
+If you prefer bare code examples, look at the :ref:`examplesref` chapter.

 .. toctree::
     :maxdepth: 1